unifycore/unifycore/README.md

 -------------

 Prerequisities (tested setup):
--Oracle VirtualBox 4.3.20r96997
+- Oracle VirtualBox 4.3.20r96997
--Ubuntu Server 14.04 amd64 (not 14.04.1)
+- Ubuntu Server 14.04 amd64 (not 14.04.1)
--Sources from the Unifycore GitHub (https://github.com/unifycore/unifycore)
+- Sources from the Unifycore GitHub (https://github.com/unifycore/unifycore)

 Optional:
 OpenBSC compliant BTS (hardware of software emulation) in order to experiment with GSM/GPRS part of the technology (we use sysmocom sysmoBTS and it is working).